706f6c6c7578/oc/README.md

 This results in 6 hops, instead of 3.

 oc_middleman_server.go is a middleman server which can be optionally used to send files thtough nine hops.
 It needs a special file format, containing an X-OC-To: header.
+Multiple middleman hops are supported by
+adding additional X-OC-To headers.

 Example Usenet message: